Schedule an Appointment 1-305-251-8650

 Why is PSA testing required after surgery?

 A regular PSA test after a prostatectomy is a way for your doctor to keep track of your treatment.
 It can help your doctor see how well your surgery worked, and if your cancer has come back.
 While PSA is not always reliable when it comes to general cancer screening, it is an effective indicator of cancer recurrence.
 A high or rising PSA level could mean cancer cells are still circulating in your body.
-If you have had a prostatectomy, or your prostate gland surgically removed due to prostate cancer, prostate-specific antigen (PSA) testing is still important.
+If you have had a prostatectomy, or your prostate gland surgically removed due to prostate cancer, prostate-specific antigen (PSA) testing is still essential.

 How to Interpret PSA Test Results?